-Research Areas: Medieval Literature, Poetry and Poetics, Theory and Culture
+Specializations: Medieval Literature, Poetry and Poetics, Theory and Culture

 Emily Campbell holds a BA in History and English, with a concentration in Creative Writing, from Hollins University.
 She is an MA-PhD candidate in English at UMass Amherst, with a focus on contemporary (cross)genre texts.
 In addition to theories of genre, her research interests address the interplay between gender, performance, affect, and temporality.
 Emily is co-chair of the 2014 English Graduate Organization interdisciplinary conference "Close Encounters: Remapping Discipline through Genre."
 She is also a Graduate Student Senate representative for the English Department.